k-sau/research-blog/content/posts/google-backdoor-misconfigured-sign-in-with-google.md

 So you can use that to log in to misconfigured publicly exposed internal dashboards which uses `Sign in with Google` as an authentication method.
 ## Fix
 + Don't just validate the email domain.
 Validate the `hd` token from Google's returned idtoken as well.
-+ Block all email of following format:
++ Block all emails of the following format so that org members can't create an alias account:
 {{< figure src="/images/google-backdoor-misconfigured-sign-in-with-google/alias-account-google-verification-email.png" title="Alias account Google verification email" >}}

 ## How companies responded